 Ginger is one of the oldest spices that is useful in fighting gastric and digestive disorders.
 Many studies have shown that ginger helps in poor digestion (relieving bloating and abdominal cramps), but also in the case of heartburn.
 In addition, ginger stops diarrhea and is recommended even in cases of food poisoning.

 It is time for you to give space to the peppermint tea in your herbal box.
 Peppermint is one of the best medicinal herbs to help with digestive problems, bowel pain, and intestinal cramps.
-Healing properties of the peppermint are attributed to peppermint oil, which also contains menthol and mentan.
-Drink peppermint tea and give one of the best tea for gas and bloating a chance.
+Healing properties of the peppermint are attributed to peppermint oil, which also contains menthol.
+Try it and give it a chance.

-It is recommended for problems in irritable bowel syndrome, a condition characterized by sudden cramps, poor digestion and alternating constipation and diarrhea.
-It prevents bloating and gases, hair loss and cellulite, as well as gastric ulcers and eliminates travel sickness.
+It is recommended for irritable bowel syndrome, a condition characterized by sudden cramps, poor digestion, and alternating constipation and diarrhea.
+It prevents bloating and gases, hair loss, and cellulite, as well as gastric ulcers and eliminates travel sickness.
 Drink a cup or two of peppermint tea a day to avoid any indigestion problems, or eat a spoon of honey with three drops of mint oil 20 minutes before eating.

 Gases are most often caused by certain foods (fried food, beans, peas, milk in people with lactose inertia, yeast, sugar) and beverages.
 Small pockets, which we call diverticules, bulge from the intestinal wall with aging.
 Bacteria that multiply in them cause the fermentation of carbohydrates and thus a lot of gases.
 Anyone who swallows a lot of air during eating also has frequent gases.
-Are you in stress often and have gases?
-Stress is a major factor for having gases.
-Sometimes gases can occur from the excessive growth of some gut bacteria.
+Are you in stress often?
+Stress is a major factor in having them.
+Sometimes they can occur from the excessive growth of some gut bacteria.

-For the end I am giving you some nutrition tips to avoid bloating and gases.
+In the end, I am giving you some nutrition tips to avoid bloating and gases.
 Eat smaller quantities of food at a time and don’t mix different types of food in your meal.
 Don’t drink during eating.
 Before eating, drink one teaspoon of zeolite in a little bit of hot water – do the same right after the meal.
 Don’t eat large meals, prefer smaller ones.
 Avoid eating raw fruit and vegetables and milk products.
-I hope you will get your digestion on right tracks soon.
+I hope you will get your digestion on the right track soon.